julianlk522/julianlk.com/content/tech.md

 Cons:

--   drawbacks of static typing that I imagine other languages suffer from too:
-    -   no union (`foo | bar`) type means either code duplication or casting to `interface{}`s which leads to other problems
-        -   `interface{}` loses type-safety unless you perform runtime type assertion / reflection or if the member structs of the union type share methods that can be declared on a narrower interface.
-    -   unmarshaling JSON is annoying
-        -   Strictly matching JSON shape to struct shape can require a lot boilerplate, especially with deeply nested properties e.g., `"message":{"likes":{"user":{"id":"00941362-d9cf-4527-8f20-761f4d563da7"}}}` ...
 -   no convenient way (that I have yet found) to use shared data across package test suites
     -   `TestMain` works well within one package for multi-test setup / teardown but not between packages.
 If you want a shared database connection for integration tests, you'll need to duplicate some code to run in the `TestMain` of each related package.
     -   [https://stackoverflow.com/a/70385157](https://stackoverflow.com/a/70385157)